Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-07-16**
+## 🗓️ Date: **2025-07-17**

 ### 💬 Today's Insight:
 ```
-> Every aspect of the world today – even politics and international relations – is affected by chemistry. ❤️ - Linus Pauling
+> Genius is one percent inspiration and ninety-nine percent perspiration. ❤️ - Thomas Edison
 ```

 ---